humanmade/altis-analytics/docs/native/client-side-api.md

 ## Extending Event Data

-**`Altis.Analytics.registerAttribute( name <string>, value <string[] | callback> )`**
+**`Altis.Analytics.registerAttribute( name <string>, value <string | callback> )`**

 Registers a dynamic attribute value for all events recorded on the page.
-The value can be any string or array of strings.
-If a function is passed as the value will be evaluated at the time an event recorded.
+The value must be a single string, arrays are not supported for event attributes.
+If a function is passed as the value it will be evaluated whenever an event recorded.
 Callbacks support `async/await` or returning a `Promise`.
+It is recommended to cache the results or memoize the function if using asynchronous data.

 **`Altis.Analytics.registerMetric( name <string>, value <number | callback> )`**

 Similar to `registerAttribute()` above but for metrics.
-Values must be a single number.

 ## Audience Functions